Disney Parks Pet Peeves

 With those caveats out of the way, I’ll let my inner Frank Costanza (I’d like to think he’d be proud of this list…but at the same time would be its biggest offender) take over and share a few of my Disney theme park pet peeves…

 Rudeness to Cast Members – Don’t like the quality of the beef patty in your burger at Cosmic Ray’s?
-Having yet another issue with your MagicBand communicating with the Mickey head readers?
+Having yet another issue trying to book Genie+ Lightning Lane reservations?
 Think lines for everything are too long?
-Don’t like wearing a mask even though you were warned of the rule about two-dozen times before entering the park?
 Yelling at the nearest Cast Member seems like a totally reasonable solution that will absolutely fix the problem.

 Oh wait, no it doesn’t.
 At all.
 Frontline Cast Members are about as much to blame for those problems and decisions as the McDonald’s burger flipper is for Hamburglar’s many crimes.
 The Cast Members you see in parks don’t create the unpopular policies, even if they are tasked with enforcing them.
 Yelling at any of these people is wholly unreasonable.
 What exactly are guests expecting to accomplish?